 Each vaccine on the schedule continues to be recommended because of the risks posed by wild infection.

 In some cases, natural immunity is longer-lasting than the immunity gained from vaccination.
 The risks of natural infection, however, outweigh the risks of immunization for every recommended vaccine.
 For example, wild measles infection causes encephalitis (inflammation of the brain) for one in 1,000 infected individuals.
 Overall, measles infection kills two of every 1,000 infected individuals.
 In contrast, the combination MMR (measles, mumps and rubella) vaccine results in a severe allergic reaction only once in every million vaccinated individuals, while preventing measles infection.
 The benefits of vaccine-acquired immunity extraordinarily outweigh the serious risks of natural infection.
-(For more on this topic, see our Understanding Risks activity.)
+(For more on this topic, see our .)

 Additionally, the Hib (Haemophilus influenzae type b) and tetanus vaccines actually provide more effective immunity than natural infection.

 It is unclear why the length of acquired immunity varies with different vaccines.
 Some offer lifelong immunity with only one dose, while others require boosters to maintain immunity.
 Recent research has suggested that the persistence of immunity against a particular disease may depend on the speed with which that disease typically progresses through the body.
 If a disease progresses rapidly, the immune system’s memory response (that is, the “watchdog antibodies” generated after a previous infection or vaccination) may not respond quickly enough to prevent infection—unless they’ve been “reminded” about the disease fairly recently and are already watching for it.
 Boosters serve as a “reminder” to your immune system.

 Research continues on the persistence of immunity generated by vaccines.